lnxbil/docker-machine-driver-proxmox-ve/README.md

-# Docker Machine Driver - BETA
+# Docker Machine Driver for Proxmox VE - BETA

 The incomplete state is over, as I have a working configuration:

-* [Download](https://github.com/lnxbil/docker-machine-driver-proxmox-ve/releases/tag/v2) or build your own driver
+* [Download](https://github.com/lnxbil/docker-machine-driver-proxmox-ve/releases/tag/v2) and copy it into your `PATH` (don't forget to `chmod +x`) or build your own driver
-* Copy to some location that is in your path
 * Check if it works:

-        $ docker-machine create --driver proxmox-ve --help | grep -c proxmox 14
+        $ docker-machine create --driver proxmox-ve --help | grep -c proxmox 16

-* Use a recent, e.g. `1.5.4` version of [RancherOS](https://github.com/rancher/os/releases) and use the
+* Use a recent, e.g. `1.5.4` version of [RancherOS](https://github.com/rancher/os/releases) and copy the
-  `rancheros-proxmoxve.iso` file.
+  `rancheros-proxmoxve.iso` to your iso image storage on your PVE
 * Create a script with the following contents and adapt to your needs:

 ```sh